call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 3: If you oversell just stop.
 Overselling is overselling, theres no "I only oversell to a safe amount!" or anything.
 When you do it you're limiting performance of consumers willingly just to make a quick buck.

-4: If you have multiple plans simply say what each play has.
+4: If you have multiple plans simply say what each plan has.
 Why should I pay for your Premium over Budget, what does it have that Budget doesn't?

 # ------------------------------------------------------------------------------